Calculating Prices for Background Checks | ScoutLogic

 - The use of aliases

 In addition to the above, you may need help deciphering which components your current vendor has built into each report.
 We often find companies believe they are buying a service which then turns out to be an “add on” for the current background check vendor.
 To help you do this analysis accurately, you may want to share a copy of an invoice with your potential partners to ensure an apples-to-apples comparison.
 You might also want to understand which components are included in elements like your National Criminal check or person search.

 As a recruiting leader, your job is to find great talent for your company as efficiently as possible.
 You need a background check partner who makes your life easier so you can fulfill your primary role.
 The last thing you need to do each month is comb through invoices to ensure your company is not being gouged.
 That is why you want to look for a background check partner that both provides fair pricing and does so transparently.
 The great news is that with a little preparation and understanding of background check pricing, you will be able to maximize the value for your company.

 Need help deciding which components are right for your background screening program?

 All of this is just a start when it comes to determining whether you are getting gouged on background checks..
 Have a question or need help understanding your background screening program cost?
-Click below to work with one of our Scouts to help benchmark your current program pricing
+Get a quote from ScoutLogic today, we’re happy to help.

 *ScoutLogic is not a law firm.
 You should always check with qualified counsel before you make any changes to your background check program.
 If you need a qualified attorney, we would be happy to make a referral for you.